Marilyn Manson: Vocal style

 Manson predominantly delivers lyrics in a melodic fashion, although he invariably enhances his vocal register by using several extended vocal techniques, such as vocal fry, screaming, growling and crooning.
 In one interview he claimed his voice has five different tones, which mixing engineer Robert Carranza discovered can form a pentagram when imported into a phrasal analyzer.
-He possesses a baritone vocal type, and has a vocal range which spans three octaves.
-His lowest bass note of A1 can be heard in "Arma-goddamn-motherfuckin-geddon", while his highest note, an E6 – the first note of the whistle register — can be heard on the Born Villain song "Hey, Cruel World...".
+He possesses a baritone vocal type, and has a vocal range which spans over three octaves.
+His lowest bass note of A1 can be heard in "Arma-goddamn-motherfuckin-geddon," while his highest note, an E6 – the first note of the whistle register — can be heard on the Born Villain song "Hey, Cruel World...."

 Appearance

 Manson often appears wearing one or two coloured contact lenses as well as a distinctive and ever-changing androgynous wardrobe and makeup.

 Name

 The name "Marilyn Manson" juxtaposes Marilyn Monroe and Charles Manson—a sex symbol and a mass murderer, respectively, both of whom became American cultural icons.

-The name Marilyn Manson is formed by a juxtaposition of two opposing American pop cultural icons: Marilyn Monroe and Charles Manson.
+The name Marilyn Manson is formed by a juxtaposition of two opposing American cultural icons: Marilyn Monroe and Charles Manson.
 Monroe, an actress, was one of the most popular sex symbols of the 1950s and continues to be a major icon over 50 years after, while Manson, a cult leader, was responsible for the murder of actress Sharon Tate, as well as several others; and served a life sentence on murder and conspiracy charges until his death in 2017.

 Manson was a culture war agitator for our side, someone willing to jar and frighten the fuck out of the power structures that seemed there to keep teenagers in their place ... and his tactics made him a target, both of mass-culture disdain and of superior alt-culture snark.
 All that was by design.
 He put himself out there to take those attacks.
 And on some level, he's a saint for that.